FC Dila Gori: European competitions

-Dila Gori debuted in UEFA competitions in 2004.
+Dila debuted in UEFA competitions in 2004.
 Although the club did not obtain an Intertoto Cup slot based on their league position, they replaced a higher placed team, which abstained from the participation.
 After being held to a goalless draw at home, Marek Dupnitsa beat Dila in the return leg.
 Later the next decade there were three more cases when the Georgian side achieved relatively better results in away games than back home.

-As the Cup winners, the team reached Europe League play-offs in 2012.
+As the cup winners, the team reached Europe League play-offs in 2012.
 During this campaign Dila eliminated two opponents, including Anorthosis Famagusta, which was further subjected to UEFA sanctions for crowd disturbances occurred during their home game.

-The next year Dila similarly prevailed in two rounds of the competition before their road to the group stage was blocked by Rapid Vienna.
+Dila similarly prevailed in two rounds of the competition the next year, before their road to the group stage was blocked by Rapid Vienna.
 The team's performance against Igor Tudor's Hajduk Split was widely hailed this season.

-In next cases the club wrapped up their European seasons after the first round.
+In next four cases the club wrapped up their European seasons after the first round.